Softwire/VisualStudioSettings/README.md

 Visual Studio settings
 ======================

+####Visual Studio (Template.vssettings)

+Changes to some of the default settings for Visual Studio, e.g. auto-reload files if saved, show line numbers.

+If you have spent lots of time setting up Visual Studio the way you like it you probably don't want this!
+Hopefully a couple of useful bits for new people.

+*Applying*
+* In Visual Studio, navigate to `Tools > Import and Export Settings`.
+* Select `Import selected environment settings`
+* (Decide whether to export current settings or not)
+* Browse to `Template.vssettings` and click through to `Finish`

+####ReSharper (Template.sln.DotSettings)
-Standard ReSharper and CodeMaid settings for .NET projects.
-Enforces a sensible default code styling.

-(The style enforced is not meant to be dogmatic, but it is hopefully a useful starting point for most projects!)
+Sets up some useful ReSharper things (e.g. colour identifiers, code decompilation options) and enforces a sensible default code style.
+The style enforced is not meant to be dogmatic but hopefully it is a useful starting point for most projects.

-####Usage

-######ReSharper

-*To apply generally*
+*Applying generally*
 * In Visual Studio, navigate to `ReSharper > Manage Options`.
 * Select `This computer`.
 * Click `Import / Export Setting > Import From File`.